yanndebray/matlab-with-python-book/4_Call_Python_from_MATLAB.md

 One great example of this is the [Climate Data Store Toolbox](https://github.com/mathworks/climatedatastore) developed by Rob Purser, a fellow MathWorker.
-Rob and I are part of the MathWorks Open Source Program core team.
+Rob and I are part of the MathWorks Open Source Program.
 We are promoting open-source, both to support the use of open-source software in MathWorks products and to help for MathWorkers to contribute their work on GitHub and the [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/).

 ![](media/image75.png)